Skip to content

 "I want to do something that nobody has done before me.
 And I want to do it in such a way that nobody will forget me for it."

-As a kid, Frazetta studied early comic strips and cartoons like Tarzan, Prince Valiant , Li’l Abner, and Popeye.
-Aside from the occasional petty crime and amateur baseball, it’s safe to say that his entire life revolved around comic books.
+As a kid, Frazetta pored over comic strips and cartoons like Tarzan, Prince Valiant , Li’l Abner, and Popeye.
+Aside from the occasional petty crime and amateur baseball games, his entire life seemed to have revolved around comic books.

-By 16, he was removing pencil lines and ruling panel borders for DC Comics legend Bernard Baily.
-He later created art for comic books and daily strips, eventually apprenticing under Ralph Mayo and horror illustrator Graham Ingels (who would eventually become his editor).
+By 16, Frazetta was removing pencil lines and ruling panel borders for DC Comics legend Bernard Baily.
+He eventually apprenticed under Ralph Mayo and horror illustrator Graham Ingels (who would later become his editor), creating art for comic books and daily strips.

 frazetta werewolf comic panel

-Fun fact: Disney’s animation department offered Frazetta a job.
-He turned it down to continue doing his own thing in New York City.
+Fun fact: Though Disney’s illustrious animation department offered Frazetta a job, he turned it down to remain in New York City.

-Typically, Frazetta would receive simple prompts for assignments and let his mind run wild.
-Unlike many of his peers, he maintained creative control even with commissioned work.
-After all, even though money was money, Frazetta wouldn’t compromise his style.
+Typically, Frazetta would receive simple prompts from clients and let his mind run wild.
+Unlike many of his peers, he maintained creative control–even with commissioned work.
+There was no compromising Frank Frazetta’s style.

 "I didn't paint any of that barbarian stuff because I wanted to.
 They were paying me!"